Charity Commission for England and Wales: Charity tax law

+Fundraising Regulator

+In 2016, following the Olive Cooke scandal, British fundraising regulations were reviewed.
+This led to the establishment of the Fundraising Regulator.
+The Fundraising Regulator is an independent oversight body without statutory authority.
+It defines and promotes fundraising standards, investigates cases, addresses public complaints about fundraising practices, and operates a fundraising preference service that allows the public to control how charities contact them.

 Regulatory action

 The commission carries out general monitoring of charities as part of its regular casework.
-It also has powers set out in the Charities Acts to conduct statutory investigations.
-However, opening a full statutory inquiry into a charity has a detrimental effect on the relationship with the regulator and can frustrate the intention to achieve a positive outcome.
+In serious cases of abuse and regulatory concern, the commission has powers outlined in the Charities Acts to conduct statutory investigations.
+Before taking the decision to open a statutory inquiry, it will take the approach set out in its Regulatory and Risk framework.
 The commission, therefore, began around 2007 to carry out an intermediate form of action described as regulatory compliance investigations.
 In 2010 it opened over 140 of these cases, compared to just three full statutory investigations.
 However, the legality of these actions was debatable as they lacked a statutory basis.
 A high-profile example was the commission's report into The Atlantic Bridge, after which that body was dissolved in September 2011.
 The commission announced in October 2011, in the context of cost-cutting and a re-focussing of its activities, that it would no longer carry out regulatory compliance investigations.

-In 2012, the Commission refused to grant charitable status to Plymouth Brethren Christian Church, stating that it was unclear whether the body's aims were compatible with the requirement for charities to have a public benefit.
-The Commission stated that this was called into doubt as a result of the "exclusivity" of the body.
-The decision was discussed at a session of the Public Accounts Committee, during which MP Charlie Elphicke accused the Commission of being "committed to the suppression of religion".
+In 2012, the commission refused to grant charitable status to Plymouth Brethren Christian Church, stating that it was unclear whether the body's aims were compatible with the requirement for charities to have a public benefit.
+The commission stated that this was called into doubt as a result of the "exclusivity" of the body.
+The decision was discussed at a session of the Public Accounts Committee, during which MP Charlie Elphicke accused the commission of being "committed to the suppression of religion".
 The decision was later reversed by the Commission.

-Between 2018-19, the Commission removed 4812 charities from the register and concluded 2473 regulatory compliance cases.
+Between 2022 and 2023, the commission removed 4,146 charities from the register and concluded 5,726 regulatory action cases (includes 68 statutory inquiries).